jellyfin/Swiftfin/README.md

 <p align="center">
   <b>Swiftfin</b> is a modern video client for the <a href="https://github.com/jellyfin/jellyfin">Jellyfin</a> media server.
 Redesigned in Swift to maximize direct play with the power of <b>VLC</b> and look <b>native</b> on all classes of Apple devices.
 </p>

+## ⚙️ Development

+Thank you for your interest in Swiftfin!
+Please check out the [Contribution Guidelines](https://github.com/jellyfin/Swiftfin/blob/main/contributing.md) to get started.

 ## ⚡️ TestFlight